 First Folio Season Schedule Has Changed

-In response to the current health situation, and in accordance with our commitment to maintaining a safe environment for our employees and patrons, First Folio Theatre is postponing our first two scheduled productions of the 2020-2021 season.
-The fall production of THE JIGSAW BRIDE: A Frankenstein Story, by Joseph Zettelmaier will be postponed until October 2021 and the winter production of THE SECRET COUNCIL, adapted by David Rice from Christie’s second novel, The Secret Adversary, will be postponed until February 2022.
+In response to the current health situation, and in accordance with our commitment to maintaining a safe environment for our employees and patrons, First Folio Theatre is postponing our 2020-2021 season.
+The fall production of THE JIGSAW BRIDE: A Frankenstein Story, by Joseph Zettelmaier will be postponed until October 2021.
+The winter production of THE SECRET COUNCIL, adapted by David Rice from Christie’s second novel, The Secret Adversary, will be postponed until February 2022.
+And the spring production of JANE AUSTEN’S EMMA, adapted by Phil Timberlake, will be postponed until April 2022.
 Exact schedules will be determined at a later date.
 Ticket holders will be contacted when those schedules have been announced and will be able to exchange their tickets for a new date at that time.

 We thank all the members of the First Folio Family for their support and understanding and we hope everyone is staying safe.